-In the era of COVID, err on the side of caution and stock as many disposable items as possible, rather than multi-use products that could be spread from person to person.
+To encourage proper hygiene practices, err on the side of caution and stock as many disposable items as possible, rather than multi-use products that could be spread from person to person.

 Wedding Bathroom Basket Etiquette

-Now that you've decided to include wedding bathroom baskets at your reception, you have a few questions.
+Now that you've decided to include wedding bathroom baskets at your reception, you likely have a few questions.
 Here are the answers.

 Who Puts Together the Wedding Basket?